-3. The number of shares outstanding at the time of the adoption of the amendment was: [\\\\\\].
-The total number of shares entitled to vote tnereon v was: [] snares of Common Stock 4.
-The number of shares voting for and against such amendment is as follows: Number of Shares Voting for Amendment: [].
+3. The number of shares outstanding at the time of the adoption of the amendment was: [].
+The total number of shares entitled to vote thereon was: [] shares of Common Stock..

+4. The number of shares voting for and against such amendment is as follows:

+Number of Shares Voting for Amendment: [].

 Number of Shares Voting Against Amendment : [].
-5. Upon this Certificate of Amendment of the Restated Certificate of Incorporation of the Corporation becoming effective pursuant to the New Jersey Corporation Act (the "Effective Time"), each share of common stock of the Corporation, no par value per share (the "Old Common Stock"), issued and

 5. Upon this Certificate of Amendment of the Restated Certificate of Incorporation of the Corporation becoming effective pursuant to the New Jersey Business Corporation Act (the "Effective Time"), each share of common stock of the Corporation, no par value per share (the "Old Common Stock"), issued and outstanding immediately prior to the Effective Time, shall without further action on the part of the Corporation or any holder of Old Common Stock automatically be reclassified as [range of one-half to one-tenth] of a share of Common Stock.
-Any stock certificate that, immediately prior to the Effective Time, represented shares of the Old Common Stock will, from an after the Effective Time, automatically and without the necessity of presenting the same for exchange, represent the number of shares of Common Stock as equals the quotient obtained by dividing the number of shares of Old Common Stock represented by such certificate immediately prior to the Effective Time by [range of two to ten]; provided, however, that each holder of record of a certificate that represented shares of Old Common Stock shall receive upon surrender of such certificate a new certificate representing the number of shares of Common Stock into which the shares of Old Common Stock represented by such certificate have been reclassified pursuant hereto.
-In all cases, fractional shares resulting from the reclassification will be rounded up to the nearest whole share.
+Any stock certificate that, immediately prior to the Effective Time, represented shares of the Old Common Stock will, from an after the Effective Time, automatically and without the necessity of presenting the same for exchange, represent the number of shares of Common Stock as equals the quotient obtained by dividing the number of shares of Old Common Stock represented shares of Old Common Stock shall receive upon surrender of such certificate a new certificate representing the number of shares of Common Stock into which the shares of Old Common Stock represented by such certificate a new certificate representing the number of shares of Common Stock into which the shares of Old Common Stock represented by such certificate a new certificate representing the number of shares resulting from the reclassification will be rounded up to the nearest whole share.